cannatag/ldap3/docs/manual/source/tutorial.rst

     ]

 Here we are requesting all the entries of class *person*, starting from the *dc=demo1, dc=freeipa, dc=org* context with the default subtree scope.
-We have not requested any attribute, so in the response we get only the Distinguished Name of the entry found.
+We have not requested any attribute, so in the response we get only the Distinguished Name of the entries found.

 Now let's try to request some attributes for the admin user::